-- ♦ Honors recognition at the Commencement Ceremony. - Baptist Health Auxiliary Scholarship Awards.
+- Honors recognition at the Commencement Ceremony. - Baptist Health Auxiliary Scholarship Awards.

 Student academic and clinical achievement is measured periodically by written, oral and practical examinations.
-The reason the grade range is higher than the typical high school or university is that students who graduate are dealing with life and death situations, therefore, performance and knowledge must be of the highest level.
 Knowledge learned must be retained to make the best clinical decisions and to pass the program final examination and the ASCP Board of Certification.
 Remember, no activity in any college skills lab could lead to patient death or harm, however, in the clinical laboratory that is a possibility without upmost care.